OCP-on-NERC/nerc-ocp-config/cluster-scope/components/nerc-secret-store/README.md

+# Accessing the secret store from a new namespace

+Each new namespace requires authorization via the Vault UI before being granted access to the secret store, as tokens are bound to namespaces.

 # A note about service account tokens

 In Kubernetes 1.24 and later, creating a ServiceAccount will no longer automatically create a Secret with an authentication token.
 This means that using a `serviceAccountRef` when configuring a SecretStore (or ClusterSecretStore) will no longer work, because the external secrets controller will not be able to find an appropriate token from the ServiceAccount.